 Multivitamins.
 Have you ever wondered if taking one makes a difference?
 Whether you even need one?
-And if you take several supplements, how much is too much?
-In this post I will answer these important questions as well as provide you some tips on finding the perfect supplement for your needs…
+And if you take several supplements, how much should you take of each…and when?
+In this post I will answer these important questions as well as provide you some tips on finding the perfect supplement for your needs.

 One of the first things to consider when deciding whether or not you need a daily multivitamin is your diet.
 If you are pretty healthy and already eat a diet that includes plenty of fruits, vegetables, whole grains, protein, and healthy fats, chances are you likely already receive the nutrients that you need from your foods.
 In this case, studies show that a multivitamin may, in actuality, add little or no benefit to your health.
 Ask yourself: how does your diet compare to the diagram below?